alexei-sintotski/dart-borg/README.md

 The tool is self documented, please execute it to get detailed information on the command-line options:
 ```
 $ borg
-Command-line tool to support consistent configuration management of Dart packages in mono repository
+Command-line tool for consistent configuration management of Dart packages in a mono repository

-STILL UNDER DEVELOPMENT
-This version supports the following features
-* Consistency check on use of Dart dependencies
-* Consistency check on package specifications in pubspec.yaml files

 Usage: borg <command> [arguments]